jasonumiker-sysdig/kubernetes-security-demos/README.md

 ### Falco
 Finally we had one more tool in our cluster all along here - Falco!
 That has been watching all this suspicious behavior.

-There are actually two Falcos running - one watching the Linux kernel syscalls on each Node as a Daemonset and one watching the Kubernetes audit trail as a Deployment.
+There are actually two Falcos running - one watching the Linux kernel syscalls on each Node as a DaemonSet and one watching the Kubernetes audit trail as a Deployment.
 All of their events are aggregated by Falco Sidekick which can fan them out to any number of destinations such as your SIEM, your alerting systems like Pagerduty or your messaging tools like Slack.

 1. Open Falcosidekick UI by going to port 30282 on your Node
     1. If using microk8s on a Mac or Windows machine this is the first IP listed when you run `multipass list` for microk8s-vm (the one that starts with 172. or 192.)